1. The Desktop Pick and places Machine

 Then, the X-axis is able to move onto the machine bed to succeed in the feeder blocks that are placed on both the front and rear sides of the machine.

 3.4 Four Units of Placement Spindles (Z axis）

 The fourth point is the placement spindles, which are equipped with two Z-axes.

 The Z-axis is located in the vertical direction basis on the X and Y-axis to control the up-to-down movement.

 The working principle is that one among them moves the nozzle up and down while the opposite one contains the paste.

-Both axes advance 9mm linear rails. they’re driven by 42mm stepper motors which finish up a bit of two 5mm timing belt (for the entire movement area of 32mm only half a turn of the belt disk is used).
+Both axes advance 9mm linear rails. they’re driven by 42mm stepper motors which finish up a bit of two 5mm timing belts (for the entire movement area of 32mm only half a turn of the belt disk is used).

-Another point needs to be noticed, the linear axis can be only moved upward.
-It’s because that the movement in the down direction is completed by gravity.
+Another point that needs to be noticed, the linear axis can be only moved upward.
+It’s because the movement in the down direction is completed by gravity.
 And both Z-axes are equipped with reference switches that are triggered within the upper position.